lago-project/lago/docs/lago-tutorial/README.rst

     lago --out-format [json | yaml] status

-You can write down to yourself the ip adresses of the server and slaves, as we will need them when configuring the server.
+You can write down to yourself the ip adresses of the server and slaves, because we will need them when configuring the server.

 Interacting with the VMs
 ^^^^^^^^^^^^^^^^^^^^^^^^